atdrupal/quizz.module/modules/question_types/quizz_scale/README.md

 ### 3. Configuration

-Go to /admin/structure/quiz-questions, find question type that uses 'quizz_scale' as plugin, click edit.
+Go to /admin/structure/quiz-questions, find question type that uses 'quizz_scale' as handler, click edit.
 Here you can change and delete presets (answer collections).